leomotors/Mini-Vector-Calculator/README.md

   These are generated using ```numpy```.

-  Note: Use Import Vector Function to import them, but please avoid using them in TH,JP Version as it is unstable.

 ## 🖥️ Compatibility

 Support both Windows and UNIX OS.

-Compiler : C99 or above
+Compiler : C99 or above (C17 in gcc 9.3.0 Recommend (the one I use))

 Note : Compile with `-lm` if you are on Linux!